Corporate Dividend Resolution Lawyers In Calgary, Alberta

 Corporate Resolutions For Issuing Dividends

 Companies in Alberta that have shareholders may offer corporate dividends when their company has done particularly well and made a profit.
 It is important to keep in mind that the date of the dividend issuance, along with the amount of the dividends issued will vary based on a number of different circumstances.
 When the directors of the corporation deem it in the company’s best interest, the corporation may issue corporate dividends to the shareholders.
 Dividends are often misunderstood.
-The lawyers at Kahane Law Office in Calgary are able to answer your questions around issuing corporate dividends with a resolution.
+The lawyers at Kahane Law Office in Calgary or our Edmonton office answer your questions around issuing or releasing funds through a resolution.
 Call 403-225-8810 for the help you need.

 Corporate dividend payouts are great for shareholders and investors, as they are more than just a means of added income.
 They also show bolster the confidence that the shareholders have in the company, and they provide more certainty when it comes to the financial stability of the corporation.
 Companies that do not yet provide dividends often find that making the switch and offering these payments makes their shareholders look more favorably on them overall.
 It becomes easier to secure investors.

 One of the most attractive aspect of corporate dividends is how taxation of them occurs.
 When a (usually small) business has few shareholders who work in the business, there may be tax savings.
 Instead of drawing a salary or wage, the corporation issues a dividend or payment to the shareholder(s).
 In Canada the tax rate for receiving funds this way from your company is lower tax than income.
 In order to keep that preferred tax status, you must include a corporate dividend resolution.
 With a small business, there is more control over how money is taken out of the corporation.
 Tax returns have a specific line item for dividends.
 This is ideal for minimizing taxes.